 Our strategy is centered around CIM Group's community qualification process.
 We believe this strategy provides us with a significant competitive advantage when making real estate acquisitions.
 The qualification process generally takes between six months and five years and is a critical component of CIM Group's evaluation.
 As part of the community qualification process, CIM Group examines the characteristics of a market to determine whether the district possesses certain characteristics prior to the extensive efforts CIM Group's investment professionals undertake when reviewing potential acquisitions in its qualified communities ("Qualified Communities").
 Qualified Communities generally fall into one of two categories: (i) transitional metropolitan districts that have dedicated resources to become vibrant metropolitan communities and (ii) well-established, thriving metropolitan areas (typically major central business districts).
 Qualified Communities are distinct districts which have dedicated resources to become or are currently vibrant communities where people can live, work, shop and be entertained, all within walking distance or close proximity to public transportation.
 These areas also generally have high barriers to entry, high population density, positive population trends and support for investment.
 CIM Group believes that a vast majority of the risks associated with acquiring real estate are mitigated by accumulating local market knowledge of the community where the asset is located.
-CIM Group typically spends significant time and resources qualifying targeted communities.
+CIM Group typically spends significant time and resources qualifying targeted communities prior to making any acquisitions.
+Since 1994, CIM Group has identified 135 Qualified Communities and has deployed capital in 75 of these communities.
 Although we may not deploy capital exclusively in Qualified Communities, it is expected that most of our assets will be identified through this systematic process.